Close Banner

 Overview of Character Dining at Disney World

-Disney World has quite a variety of character dining experiences, ranging from Disney royalty to Mickey and friends in unique outfits.
+Disney World offers a diverse range of character dining experiences, featuring Disney royalty and Mickey and friends donning unique outfits.
 You'll have plenty of food options to choose from, as well.
-Moreover, each location offers a fun themed experience sure to delight the entire family!
+Moreover, each location offers a fun, themed experience sure to delight the entire family!
+All four theme parks have at least one character dining location, as well as some at the resort hotels.

 Character Dining in Magic Kingdom Park